Bill Jenkins (curler): Men's and seniors

 Following his junior career, Jenkins stopped curling for a number of years.
 He moved to Newfoundland in 1991, where he started a consulting business.
 He won the Newfoundland men's championship in 1995 with teammates Joe Power, Paul Harvey, and Ken Peddigrew.
 The team represented Newfoundland at the 1995 Labatt Brier, Canada's national men's championship.
 There, he led his rink to a 2–9 record.

 In 2002, Jenkins was a late addition Mark Noseworthy rink when Noseworthy's third, Randy Perry had to deal with a family emergency.
 Jenkins joined the team prior to playdowns, and the team went on to win the provincial title.
 At the 2002 Nokia Brier, the team went 4–7.

 Jenkins, with teammates Glenn Turpin, Bob Nugent and Jerry Oxford won a provincial senior men's title in 2009.
 He led the team to a 6–5 record at the 2009 Canadian Senior Curling Championships.

 Personal life and death

 Jenkins majored in business at the University of Prince Edward Island.
 He was married to Elizabeth and worked as an insurance consultant.
-They had five children.
+He had five children.
 He died in St. John's, Newfoundland and Labrador on September 20, 2025, at the age of 68.